shawn1m/overture/README.md

 + DNSPod 119.29.29.29:53

-**For DNSPod, ECS only works via udp, you can test it by [patched dig](https://www.gsic.uva.es/~jnisigl/dig-edns-client-subnet.html)**
+For DNSPod, ECS might only work via udp, you can test it by [patched dig](https://www.gsic.uva.es/~jnisigl/dig-edns-client-subnet.html) to certify this argument by comparing answers.

-You can compare the response IP with the client IP to test the feature.
-The accuracy depends on the server side.
+**The accuracy depends on the server side.**

 ```
 $ dig @119.29.29.29 www.qq.com +client=119.29.29.29